The Barker Surname

 And a longer connection to those ancestors (barely remembered) who preceded us.
 I hope my boys eventually find the ancestral connections meaningful.

-One thought on “The Barker Surname
+2 thoughts on “The Barker Surname

 Leave a comment